koswald/VBScript/.Net/ReadMe.md

 Features include the following:

-0) [Documentation].
+1) [Documentation].
-1) [Manual tests] that demonstrate functionality.
+2) [Manual tests] that demonstrate functionality.
-2) For an example of a COM event, or callback, see [NotifyIcon.cs] and [NotifyIcon-test.vbs].
+3) For an example of a COM event, or callback, see [NotifyIcon.cs] and [NotifyIcon-test.vbs].
-3) For an example of a progress bar (for illustration only), see [ProgressBar.cs] and [ProgressBar-test.vbs].
+4) For an example of a progress bar (for illustration only), see [ProgressBar.cs] and [ProgressBar-test.vbs].
-4) For a simple example of making a C# method available to VBScript, see [EventLogger.cs].
+5) For a simple example of making a C# method available to VBScript, see [EventLogger.cs].
-5) For an example of a class requiring an assembly reference, and an illustration of how to do it, see [SpeechSynthesis.cs], [SpeechSynthesis.rsp].
+6) For an example of a class requiring an assembly reference, and an illustration of how to do it, see [SpeechSynthesis.cs], [SpeechSynthesis.rsp].
-6) For a user-friendly file chooser dialog, see [FileChooser.cs].
+7) For a user-friendly file chooser dialog, see [FileChooser.cs].
-7) For a user-friendly folder chooser dialog, see [FolderChooser.cs] and [FolderChooser2.cs].
+8) For a user-friendly folder chooser dialog, see [FolderChooser.cs] and [FolderChooser2.cs].
 These two files are adapted from stackoverflow.com posts.
 The exposed features of the two are identical. `FolderChooser2` is a backup in case `FolderChooser.cs` breaks due to future changes in the private members that are invoked using [Reflection].

+## Compatibility

 Most thoroughly tested on Windows 10, the libraries are all expected to work on Windows versions as old as Vista, with